cityowltypes/skillbot.def-dev.in/README.md

 ### Docker Installation

-DEF Skillbot can be easily deployed using Tribe Framework's official Docker template, which provides a complete containerized environment with all dependencies pre-configured.
+DEF Skillbot can be easily deployed using it's official Docker template, which provides a complete containerized environment with all dependencies pre-configured.

 #### Prerequisites
 - **Docker** and **Docker Compose** installed